jeffotoni/goworkshopdevops/README.md

 The content and references used are from the [Golang Official Site](https://golang.org) and the material being developed which is a compilation of all Golang language and can be checked here [jeffotoni/Compilation]( https://github.com/jeffotoni/gocompilation#installation)

+There are thousands of references today regarding Golang, let's start at the beginning and we could not stop talking about [Golang Tour](https://tour.golang.org).
+Well that site here [Play Golang] (https://play.golang.org) we can play Golang online.

 Soon below some channels that I participate and can find me online.

 #### Telegram: